telerik/justmock-docs/integration/general.md

 -	Installation that adds a registry record for the profiler
 -	Setting environment variables to define the path to the profiler and enable it

+>If you have already registered the profiler, [JustMock Console]({%slug justmock/integration/justmock-console%}) can help you setting the variables and enable the profiler automatically for you when using the installation-free integration.

 ## Installing JustMock

 If you have installation of JustMock, you won’t need to perform any additional actions to run the profiler.
 The installation adds an entry in the registry that can be later accessed by the CLR while the latter loads.
 For more information on how to install JustMock on your machine, check the [Installation and Setup]({%slug justmock/getting-started/installation-instructions%}) topic.